-A calf strain is a tear to one or more of the muscles at the back of the lower leg.
+A calf strain is a tear of one or more of the muscles at the back of the lower leg.
+They range from very mild where you may feel a light twinge in the muscle to a full blown rupture with severe pain and loss of funcion.
 Here we explain the symptoms, causes, treatment, and exercises for recovering from a torn calf muscle.

 Medically reviewed by Dr Chaminda Goonetilleke, 10th Jan.
 2022.